SashaDon/keyboard-layouts/ymdk_wings/readme.md

 - Media Buttons

 *Price*:
-The whole board cost me around 350 euros for the barebones kit, switches and keycaps.
+The whole board cost me around 350 euros from https://ymdkey.com for the barebones kit, https://mechboards.co.uk for switches and keycaps.

 *Todo*:
 - Make a layout image with all the keys